-Account performance trend graphs appear on most tabs on the Campaigns page with the graph open.
+Account performance trend graphs appear on most tabs on the Campaigns page and on the Accounts Summary page with the graph open.
 You can always close the graph by clicking the Show graph toggle.

 On any graph, you can choose from eleven different metrics: average CPC, clicks, cost per acquisition (CPA), conversions (Conv), click-through rate (CTR), impressions, spend, average position, conversion rate, revenue, and ROAS along with the time comparison of daily, weekly, monthly or quarterly.
 Peaks and valleys in the graph show where you have had good performance and where you haven’t.

 Using the graph, you can compare your recent performance:

 On the campaigns or account summary page, with the account performance trend graph expanded, select a date range and turn on compare.
 The darker color line shows the performance trend for the recent period and the lighter color line shows the comparison graph for the previous period, the same period last year, or the moving average, depending on your selection.
 Weekends are marked by gray vertical bars.
 You can hover over the graph to see differences in current performance and past performance.
 You can also see a comparison summary, which shows the total difference between performance for the selected time range and for the comparison range.

 You want to see how many clicks you are getting over time for a new ad campaign.
 Looking at the last three months, you notice that overall the number of clicks looks good, but you see some periodic dips in the graph.
 You narrow down the date range to last month and notice that clicks drop off significantly on the weekend.
 To make sure that this isn’t an anomaly, you select the "Show moving average" checkbox.
 The lighter line is consistent with what you are seeing over the last four weeks.